twrc/twrc.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Katie and I’m a healthcare worker of the millennial generation.
+I’m Katie.
 In 2006 I was diagnosed with Restless Legs Syndrome and I’ve been tossing and turning ever since 😉.

-As someone with a medical background, I’ve searched for explanations and treatments and longed for answers to this diagnosis that was quite literally keeping me up at night (note: I am NOT a doctor, and I cannot give medical advice).
+Working in the healthcare industry, I’ve searched for explanations and/or treatments and longed for answers to this diagnosis that was quite literally keeping me up at night (note: **I am not a doctor**, and I cannot give medical advice).

 Dealing with the symptoms of RLS is a journey and one that I hope you will join me on!